yhl234/ES6-Twitter-Clone/README.md

 # Twitter Clone

-This is Twitter clone made by ES6 Javascript
+This is Twitter clone made by ES6 Javascript, Giphy api, emoji api and Mockaroo.

 ## ES6 feature